Writing Circles get to the bottom of things, to release, to heal and to ultimately find buoyancy and freedom in mind and soul.

 That’s what Wild Writing is, and we’d love for you to come along.

-Winter 2025 Writing Groups
+Spring 2026 Writing Groups

 Satu Muldrow

-Women’s Group
+Women’s Groups

-8 people max
+8 women max

 Long ago, Satu wrote professionally, marketing projects for clients and putting words in other people’s mouths.
 Now she prefers the messiness of writing her own stuff, adjusting to adult children, and deciphering the mysteries of tarot.
 She has been part of an ongoing Wild Writing group since 2021 and completed the Wild Writing Teacher Training in 2023.
 Writing is how she makes sense of the world.